-It is truly incredible that so many people around the world continue to regard the United States, and their ridiculous, convoluted, constitutional system of government, as a model both to emulate and to inspire others.
+It is truly incredible that so many people around the world continue to regard the United States, and their highly flawed, convoluted, constitutional system of government, as a model both to emulate and to inspire others.
 This is simply another of the many examples of how the innate human tendency to admire can blind admirers to the many faults that exist in the admired person, object, belief, or system.

 Second, there is an absurd gap of more than two months between the presidential election and the day on which the new president takes office.
-At the time of the first federal election in 1788, such a lengthy interim did not matter much, as the government’s responsibilities were much fewer, and the pace of life, politics, social change, and world events was slower than it is today.
-But now, in large part due to technological inventions and advances that have greatly speeded up the rate of communication, travel, and shipment, things happen more quickly than they did in the latter part of the eighteenth century.
+At the time of the first federal election in 1788, such a lengthy interim did not matter much, as the government’s responsibilities were much fewer, and the pace of life, politics, social change, and world events was considerably slower than it is today.
+But now, in large part due to technological inventions and advances that have greatly speeded up the rate of communication, travel, and shipment, things happen much more quickly than they did in the latter part of the eighteenth century.

 Third, the presidential race, starting with the two major parties selecting their candidates to the election of a winner, now requires the absurdly long period of approximately two years, which is half the length of a presidential term of office.
 The US political system has extended what is nothing more than political foreplay into a ridiculously long two-year ritual.
 Furthermore, in the last several decades, all political races, whether presidential, senatorial, or congressional, have become more and more expensive, with presidential campaigns now requiring the collecting and spending of more than a billion dollars to contest and win.
-In terms of time and money, the US political system is surely the most inefficient and costly political system in the history of the world.
+In terms of time and money, the US electoral system is surely the most inefficient and costly electoral system in the history of the world.
 Even the election of the Roman Catholic Pope – byzantine, archaic, and full of secrecy and intrigue – is accomplished in a much shorter time, and at far less expense, than the election of the US president.

-In a country as populous as the United States, with approximately 320 million inhabitants, there should exist many national parties, and perhaps some regional parties at the national level, to represent the many different and disparate points of view of the populace.
+In a country as populous as the United States, with almost 330 million inhabitants, there should exist many national parties, and perhaps some regional parties at the national level, to represent the many different and disparate points of view of the populace.
 But the formidable monetary barriers that exist effectively prevent any new party from achieving success at the national, or even at the state, level.
-Hence, Americans are stuck in the confining position of having, in clothing terms, a choice between only two sizes, two colours, two styles, or two brands.
+Hence, Americans are stuck in the extremely confining position of having, in clothing terms, a choice between only two sizes, two colours, two styles, or two brands.
 Consequently, there are many Americans for whom their two national parties are, politically and morally speaking, a very bad fit.

 The existence of two elected legislatures, the Senate and the House of Representatives, is due to the fact that the US political system was based on the musings of a bumbling political theorist named Montesquieu.
 It is highly debatable whether this dual legislative system has resulted in better laws being promulgated and better government in general.
 In recent years, the fact that the same bill must be approved by both Houses of Congress has enabled senators and representatives to attach clauses that benefit a very small segment of the American populace, a procedure that is clearly contrary to democracy.
-The great irony is that, while the United States continues to be mired in the political disputes, rivalries, partisanship, and gridlock that often characterize the relations between these two legislative bodies, Great Britain, which was the original model on which Montesquieu based his ideal system of government, has significantly reduced the power and influence which the British House of Lords formerly had over their country’s laws.
+The great irony is that, while the United States continues to be mired in the political disputes, rivalries, partisanship, and gridlock that often characterize the relations between these two legislative bodies, Great Britain, which was the original model on which Montesquieu based his ideal system of government, has significantly reduced the power and influence that the British House of Lords formerly had over their country’s laws.
 In other words, whereas Great Britain has been able to adapt its political institutions to meet the needs and changing conditions of their society, the United States is stuck with an antiquated political system that no longer serves its people well.
-These divergent outcomes are due precisely to the fact that, whereas Great Britain has been governed more by gradually changing political traditions rather than by a rigid legal document, the United States has put its faith in a written document that explicitly sets out the nature of its government.
+These divergent outcomes are due precisely to the fact that, whereas Great Britain has been governed more by gradually changing political traditions rather than by a rigid legal document, the United States has put its faith in a written document that explicitly sets out the form and functions of the different parts of its government.
 As has been shown in recent decades, it has become extremely difficult to modify this legal document to reflect the gradual but cumulatively momentous changes that have occurred in American society during the 230 years since its adoption.

-The pragmatism of the British has led them to realize that most laws are not immutable, and therefore, rather than trying to set down a set of principles that are meant to guide their society’s inhabitants for all time, as the Americans and their many imitators have done, they have, in their greater wisdom, tried only to guide, in a general manner, how their descendants should behave and what kinds of laws they should adopt.
+The pragmatism of the British has led them to realize that most laws are not immutable, and therefore, rather than trying to set down a set of principles that were meant to guide their society’s inhabitants for all time, as the Americans and their many imitators have done, they have, in their greater wisdom, tried only to guide, in a general manner, how their descendants should behave and what kinds of laws they should adopt.
 For this way of proceeding is much more in accordance with the gradual, sometimes barely perceptible, and often unintended manner in which, until recently, pretty nearly all societies changed, progressed, and evolved.
 Given the societal and political conditions that existed at the time, the writers of the US Constitution did the best they could; but to believe that they got everything right for all time is nonsense.
-It is immensely ironic that, for a nation that believes that it is the freest nation in the world, the Founding Fathers unwittingly made all future generations of Americans subservient to a form of political and legal slavery – constitutional slavery – that has seriously hampered and restricted the liberty of their modern-day descendants.
+It is immensely ironic that, for a nation that believes that it is the freest nation in the world, the Founding Fathers unwittingly made all future generations of Americans subservient to a form of political and legal tyranny – constitutional tyranny – that has seriously hampered and restricted the liberty of their modern-day descendants.

 The wisdom of the British Constitution lies in the fact that it permits and encourages a gradual, sober, considered, orderly, and non-impulsive growth of society – along with its political traditions and laws, which latter are the summation of its legal and cultural traditions, behaviours, and standards – from its state at any previous time.
 It is respectful of the past but without being unduly servile or subservient to it, along with the opinions of those who lived in the past, including those who fashioned their country’s laws.
 Thus, unlike explicit written constitutions, the British Constitution does not constrain the growth of society by imposing specific rules or principles on the lives of future unborn generations.
 It recognizes that the primary determinant of a people’s behaviour – the social glue that holds a society together and permits its members to survive and develop – are their traditions, and therefore, it is essential that these traditions be preserved, but without unduly constricting their future development by imposing on their descendants a rigid set of unvarying principles.
-Another way of stating these important differences is that the British Constitution avoids the potential – and, one might say, the inevitable – tyranny of words, a tyranny that is evident, for example, in the many religions whose sacred texts were written several thousand years ago and are believed by the faithful to contain the unchanging rules of God.
+Another way of stating these important differences is that the British Constitution avoids the potential – and, one might say, the inevitable – tyranny of words, a tyranny that is evident, for example, in the many religions whose sacred texts were written several thousand years ago and are believed by the faithful to contain the unchanging edicts of God.

 Perhaps the most serious defect of the US political system is the fact that, apart from the president, every single member of the executive branch of government is appointed by the president.
 Although Americans have been zealous in their efforts to keep the executive, legislative, and judicial branches of government strictly separated from each other, they have been much less vigilant in seeking to ensure that corporate power is kept separated from all three branches of government.
 At the time the US Constitution was written and promulgated, corporate power was relatively insignificant.
 But since then, as corporations have grown in size, power, influence, and global dominance, they have become a dominant force in today’s world.
 It is not the fault of the Founding Fathers that they did not recognize the need to separate both political and judicial power from corporate power and influence.
 And because no precautions were taken to separate, or shield, political and judicial power – which were meant to serve all people equally and justly, and not only the rich – from the distorting influence of corporate power, corporations have essentially taken over all three branches of the US government, which they have used as a means to protect and promote their narrow ends, while benefitting primarily themselves, meaning their owners and executives.

 Due to the separation of the executive from the legislative branch of government, secretaries are appointed rather than elected in the United States.
 In contrast, in countries with a parliamentary system, secretaries, or ministers, must first be elected by the people, and therefore they are directly accountable to the people.
 As a result, in the United States, those who hold these important political positions are often recruited from the corporate world, in some cases switching seamlessly from working for a large corporation to working in government, and back again.
 It is not at all surprising, then, since these individuals are not elected by the people, that they feel little or no obligation and responsibility to the people, but instead feel responsibility primarily to the corporations that formerly employed them, and may very well employ them again after their stint in government, or supposedly public service, but which in reality is often disguised or continued corporate service.
-Clearly, this is a glaring case of divided loyalties.
+Clearly, this is an obvious case of divided loyalties.
 But the loyalties of many of these individuals who seek to serve both corporations and the people are not at all divided; for while they spout platitudes about their great desire to serve the American people, during their time in office, they quietly go about doing the will of the many corporations that dictate political policy and decide the laws in the United States, at least those policies and laws that directly affect and concern them.